-The tight band at the top of socks can, indeed, effect your circulation.
-Compressing your calf can close off arteries providing blood to the foot.
-This can lead to intense pain after walking for a period of time and only alleviated by rest.
-It also can increase the possibility of complications such as skin ulcers.
+As we just explained, the tight band at the top of socks can, indeed, affect your circulation.
+Compressing your calf can close off the arteries providing blood to the foot.
+In turn, your reduced blood flow can lead to intense pain that appears after walking and only improves when your rest.
+Limits on blood flow also can increase the possibility of complications such as skin ulcers.
+(These symptoms could also be a warning sign of PAD, or peripheral arterial disease.)

 Both diabetic socks, as well as compression socks, are readily available.
 Houston podiatrist Dr. Andrew Schneider carries both at Tanglewood Foot Specialists.
 If you are unsure if your current socks are right for you, contact our office for an immediate appointment.